What's Happening on the Boulevard

 There's lots of activity on Rowan Boulevard, and lots more to come.

-One-third of a mile long connecting Mullica Hill Road (Route 322) with Main Street, Rowan Boulevard has literally transformed the borough since ground was broken in 2008.
+One-third of a mile long connecting Mullica Hill Road (Route 322) with Main Street, Rowan Boulevard has transformed the borough since University, Glassboro, state, county and business representatives broke ground in 2008.

 Key changes and additions to the downtown area include: